nvn0/Shell_Scripts/README.md

 ## Other:

 - Copy the script to /usr/bin/
-- Just write the name of the script in the terminal
+- Just write the name script in the terminal